redis/redis-doc/topics/key-specs.md

 Key specifications may have the following flags:

-* **channel:** this flag indicates that the specification isn't about keys at all.
+* **not_key:** this flag indicates that the specified argument isn't a key.
-  Instead, the specification relates to the name of a sharded Pub/Sub channel.
+  This argument is treated the same as a key when computing which slot a command should be assigned to for Redis cluster.
-  Please refer to the `SPUBLISH` command for further details about sharded Pub/Sub.
+  For all other purposes this argument should not be considered a key.
 * **incomplete:** this flag is explained below.
 * **variable_flags:** this flag is explained below.